Sunday, September 8, 2019 10 am to 4 pm

 - Bartram’s Gift Shop & Tours – Welcome Center

-Ongoing 11:00 am – 3 pm – Free Boating on the Delaware
+Ongoing 11:00 am – 3 pm – Free Boating on the Schuylkill

 Ongoing 12:00 pm – 4:00 pm – House And Garden Tours Available Tickets can be purchased in the Welcome Center

-11:30 am Children’s Bee Parade #1 – Don’t forget to make your costumes in the Children’s Area ahead of time.
+11:30 am Children’s Bee Parade – Make your own costumes at the Children’s Activity Area

 1:00 pm Honey Extraction Demo – All hands on deck, interactive honey harvest; learn then do it!